 We have responded to the rising public demand for complementary medicine as well as the slow but, now, increasing respect from GPs and health authorities who have come to recognize the undoubted benefits of a complementary health approach in stress-related illness, in musculo/skeletal problems, in preventative care as well as in improving quality of life in degenerative and chronic conditions.
 We have over 24 therapists of complementary therapy working from The Whole Works, offering all approaches from Herbalism to Chiropractic.

 We provide an unfussy, lively and intelligent approach to counselling and psychotherapeutic interventions, and spend time ensuring clients new to seeking counselling support are pointed in the direction likely to be of the most help to them in their very individual case.
 We have 18 counsellors and psychotherapists working with us with varied skills and areas of specialisation.

-At the core of The Whole Works is the 'Information Service’.
+At the core of The Whole Works is the ‘Assessment Service’.
 Over 8,000 people have used the service since we opened.
 It is both a consultation and simply a space to have some of your questions about the process answered, so you, as a new client, can get clarity as to what may be beneficial and helpful.
-Please see details of this service under ‘the information service’.
+For more details go to the assessment service page.

 We hope you will come and visit, if not for therapy then at least to see our historical waiting room.
 Our overall aim at The Whole Works is to provide the best therapy centre experience in Scotland and to be a place of excellence for healthcare in Scotland.
 But we also want to inform and educate the public about the effectiveness of many therapy approaches, as well as to liaise ever more closely with practitioners of orthodox medicine in providing an increasingly client-based service; so you, the client can access the best from both worlds.

 We hope to continue to do this for another 25 years.